SELab-2/UGent-3/backend/README.md

 | API_HOST          | Location of the API root                                       |

-All the variables except the last one are for the database setup, these are needed or else you can't make a valid connection.
+All the variables except the last one are for the database setup, these are needed to make a connection with the database.
 The last one is for keeping the API restfull since the location of the recourse should be located.

 ## Running the project